oldbit-com/Z80/README.md

 ![Build](https://github.com/oldbit-com/Z80Cpu/actions/workflows/build.yml/badge.svg)

 ## Introduction
 This is a Z80 CPU emulator written in C#.
-There are many Z80 emulators out there, but this one is mine :)
+I have created it as a fun project.
+It is quite generic and possibly can be used in any project that requires a Z80 CPU emulator.

-I tried to write as clean and readable code as possible, so it can be used as a reference for anyone who wants to learn how to write a CPU emulator.
-This is just a fun project for me, so I don't have any plans for it apart from using it in my other projects.
+There is also my own fork of this project that adds some features specific to the ZX Spectrum, like memory contention handling.
+I simply wanted to keep this project as generic as possible.

 ## Features
 - Full Z80 instruction set
-- Undocumented instructions
+- Undocumented instructions (at least the most common ones)

 ## Implementation
 - The emulator is written in C# 12 and .NET 8